 During the annual National Parks Week, held in April entry fees are waived in more than 100 parks nationwide, including Death Valley National Park.
 Get more information at the National Parks Week website.
 Entrance is also free on selected other days that vary by year.
 You'll find the current year's list here.

 Getting Around Death Valley

 With only a few major roads, Death Valley is easy to navigate.
 A good look at any map will show you how it's laid out.
 The Death Valley National Park website links to several good ones.

 Over-reliance on GPS or mapping websites can get you lost in Death Valley - occasionally with deadly consequences.

 Your best resource here is an old-fashioned, printed map instead.

 Primary Needs in Death Valley

-Furnace Creek Resort offers four places to eat, including a casual cafe, an old-fashioned steak house and the upscale restaurant at the Furnace Creek Inn.
+The Oasis at Death Valley Resort offers four places to eat, including a casual cafe, an old-fashioned steakhouse and the upscale restaurant at the Inn at Death Valley.
 You'll also find restaurants and mini-marts at Panamint Springs and Stovepipe Wells.

 You'll find only a few eateries, and they're far apar.
 Your best bet for lunches is to take something along with you.
 Rangers recommend drinking as much as a gallon of liquid per day, so super-size that drink cup and take lots of water wherever you go.